Last updated May 26, 2020

-Points 1 and 2 are aptly demonstrated in the sexual dimorphism of men and women.
+That the visible images the invisible is aptly demonstrated in the sexual dimorphism of men and women.
 Men are tall and have deep voices; women are shorter and have higher voices.
 These attributes are not an accidental curiosity, as if they could have been switched without consequence when God made us.
 The spiritual images the physical, so just as the design of the male and female sexual organs reflect the points above, so does the design of our physical presence, and our voices for speaking.

 Women, with their smaller, softer, bodies, are not physically designed to stand over others, to be imposing, to represent the authority of God revealed in his word.
 Similarly, with their higher, softer voices, they are not physically designed to preach, to declare powerfully, to speak on behalf of the mighty God whom we serve.
 This is as self-evident with preaching as it is with warfare or law enforcement or even football—and it is why the toleration for women preaching is so especially hateful.
 When social media erupts in outrage and apoplexy at John MacArthur telling Beth Moore to “go home,” it is not because he is wrong, but because he said it to a woman.
 When a thousand white knights leap from their steeds to take a single bullet for a woman preacher, they are testifying with one voice that no woman ought to be on the battlefield.
 But because they are enslaved to the cult of gyneolatry, they’re simultaneously unable to love her enough to let her be wounded.

 Because it is so self-evident that women aren’t built for the warfare of preaching, it is also a deceptively simple point; if you feel we ought to offer more justification, we would ask therefore that you spend time dwelling on it.
 When you understand the principle of the physical imaging the spiritual, asking for further justification is like asking us to justify trumpets sounding triumphant, or violins sounding sad.

 It also leads naturally into our next point: